alexemm/tsp-art/README.md

 # Traveling Salesperson Problem Art

 With this project, you can replicate real images as TSP art where the whole picture is just one line.
+This project uses a Concorde API for Python to solve the TSP.
 ![Original Image: "Yosh beeg original"](https://static.wikia.nocookie.net/supermarioglitchy4/images/5/59/Beeg_Yoshi.png/revision/latest?cb=20211222200333)

 The dotted version after stippling done on it: